Gluten free food & drink

 Gluten free dairy products include milk, cream, sour cream, plain yogurt and fromage frais, butter and ghee, cheese (but check the label on processed cheese) and cottage cheese.

-Many alcoholic and soft drinks do not contain gluten such as: fruit juice, flavoured water, cordials, fizzy drinks, cider, wine, sherry, spirits, port and liqueurs.
+Many alcoholic and soft drinks do not contain gluten such as: fruit juices, soft drinks, mineral waters, tea, pure coffee, wine and distillates for spirit.

 Specialty gluten free beers and lagers are increasingly available and can be found in supermarkets and health food stores.